 - Make the ETH deposit (stake) to Eth1.

 - Wait to get assigned as validator.
 Once your validator client is up and running you just have to wait for it’s activation.
-This takes a few minutes (or probably hours in case of mainnet) because of a voting period in which new deposits are added to the running chain from other validators.
+This can take hours (testnet currently) or days (mainnet currently) because of a voting period in which new deposits are added to the running chain from other validators.

 - Watch your validator create, vote and attest for blocks as well as earn rewards!